frowpta/website/pages/frow-ride/content.md

 The Forest Way is a traffic-free route that follows a disused railway line.
 It’s almost flat, and it runs through miles and miles of our beautiful countryside.
 It’s a perfect route for kids on bikes.
 We're lucky to have the Forest Way running through our village.
 Let's make the most of it!

-## How far can my child go on a bike?

-You know your child best!
-But here are some rough guidelines.

-For a child aged **1 to 3 years old**, we recommend riding 'shotgun' on a childseat, fixed to an adult bike.
-Aim to turn homeward after 30 minutes.

-For children aged **2 to 4 years old**, we recommend using a balance bike.
-An adult can accompany them on foot.
-Aim to turn homeward at 1km, 1.5km, or 2km marker.
-No further!
-Remember that your toddler doesn't know how to pace themselves.
-They might say they want to keep going all the way to Hartfield, but it's too far!
-You'll be the one that has to carry them home, and their bike too.

-From age **4 to 9 years old** a child can ride a pedal bike, accompanied by an adult on a bike.
-Aim to turn homeward at 3km, 5km, or 7km marker, depending on your child's ability.
-We don't recommend running alongside your child.
-A kid on a bike goes faster than most grown-ups can run!

-Children aged **10 and up** may be ready to ride without a grown-up.
-If you're happy to let your child do that, this is a great oportunity for them to ride with support from the community.
-Aim to turn homeward at 5km, 6km or 7km marker.

-What if you've got two or more kids of different ages?
-Riding in groups of mixed ability can be frustrating.
-If you have friends with children of similar ages, why not try a child-swap for the ride?
-One parent can ride with a pair of younger kids, and the other parent can ride with a pair of older kids.

 ## Ride with friends, ride with family

 You can ride together as a family.